Build a Bot Tutorial

 In Bot Builder, creates her story:

 1. First, she hides An eye with a diagonal line crossing it out. the Explain intent on the NLU > Intent tab.
-This will exclude it from the bot.
+This will exclude it from the bot when she clicks Train and Stage.
 She wants to keep it for now, but doesn't want to add the intent examples to the Reset_password intent.
 She hopes that providing the information as a response to requests about passwords will mean no one asks "how do I do that" questions.

 2. On the Stories tab in the Dialogues section, Akela creates a folder called Password.